Slava/peliblog/content/bye-meteor.md

 visited the meetup groups in Boston, Singapore, Oakland and Palo Alto.
 I called into meetup groups in Ukraine, Russia and Brazil.
 Have travelled and talked to Meteor developers in Florida and Texas.
-I won't even tell you how many times people came up to me in the gym, on a street, or in a restaurant once they saw a Meteor logo on my bag.
-One lad even bought me a beer without knowing I don't drink (sorry to dissappoint).
+I won't even tell you how many times people came up to me in a gym, on a street, or in a restaurant once they saw a Meteor logo on my bag.
+One lad even bought me a beer without knowing I don't drink (sorry to disappoint).

 Meteor truly has changed my life and despite all difficulties with the product or the company, it will remain a big part of who I am.
 So far,